Tofunmilb1/Ass-2/README.md

 ## FAQ

 **Q: Can I preview my site before publishing?**
-A: Yes!
+A: Yes and you should!
 To preview your site locally, run:
    ```bash
    pelican content
    pelican --listen